supernginx/flowplayer-plugins/flash/viralvideos/trunk/README.txt

 - updated Twitter sharing URL according to their new sharing API
 Fixes:
 - embed code now just uses the OBJECT tag, issue #301
+- added new configuration option 'gap' to the dock.
+Defines the gap between buttons.
+Default is 5.

 3.2.5
 -----